zabkwak/resting-squirrel/README.md

 **args** List of `Field` instances to define endpoint arguments.
 If it's not defined all arguments defined in the route are of `any` type.
 **params** List of `Param` instances to define endpoint parameters.
 **response** List of `Field` instances to define endpoint response fields.
+**errors** List of `ErrorField` instances to define errors which could be returned during the execution.
 **hideDocs** If true the endpoint is hidden from the documentation.

 #### Arguments